trak3r/rngesus/README.md

 - on the outcomes page of a multi-roll randomizer, allow clicking on any single roll to re-roll just that result
 - animate spin results like a slot machine
 - promotion lists: newest, most liked, my favorites, my randomizers
+- share rollable randomizers via links with guid not raw id